Admissions Questions

 I am an international student.
 Where can I get more information?

 To learn more about international student services, please see information provided by Stony Brook's Visa and Immigration Services office.
+Please also visit the Stony Brook University Graduate School Bulletin page for additional information.

-Is this program STEM-designated?
+Is the MS/AHI program STEM-designated?

 Yes.